mekatronik-achmadi/md_tutorial/electronic/tutorials/stm32_flashing.md

 Using bootloader, you need these things:
 - USB/TTL-UART converter.
 You can use converter based on FT232RL, PL2303, or CH34x chip.
-For testing this guide, I use PL2303 like [this](https://www.aliexpress.com/item/32850863681.html) as it cheap.
+For testing this guide, we use PL2303 like [this](https://www.aliexpress.com/item/32850863681.html) as it cheap.
 - STM32 Bootloader program.
 See installation guide

 ### Pinout